centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ### 20.04.1

 * Logo preview has been fixed
-* Rescheduling a job was setting the execution date in the future
+* Immediate rescheduling a job was setting the execution date in the future
 * fix some translations in reports

 ### 20.04.0